 Warning: Malware and phishing e-mails with “SBB” as the sender.

-Protect your computer with up-to-date antivirus software, a firewall and anti-spyware software.
+Protect your computer by using up-to-date antivirus software, a firewall and other virus protection systems.
 Install updates for these programs regularly.
-Keep your system up-to-date at all times and install the security updates provided for your operating system, browser, e-mail application or for any other programs or apps you use.
+Always keep your system right up-to-date.
+Install the security updates provided for your operating system, browser, e-mail program and other programs and apps you use.